Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

 First, we used the FeH molecular lines in the Wing-Ford band at $990-1020$ nm for the $T_{\mathrm{eff}}$ estimation.
 The band consists of more than 1,000 FeH lines, of which 57 lines with relatively clear line profiles were selected for the analysis.
 The adopted spectral line data are available from the MARCS web page\footnote{\url{https://marcs.astro.uu.se/}}.
 We measured the EW of each FeH line by fitting the Gaussian profile and found $T_{\mathrm{eff}}$ at which the synthetic spectra best reproduce the EW by an iterative search.
 Throughout this first step, we assumed the solar value for the metallicity.
 The average of the $T_{\mathrm{eff}}$ estimates for each of the 57 lines was taken as the best estimate here.
+Its uncertainty was given as the line-to-line scatter calculated by the standard deviation over the estimates from all the lines.
 Those procedures will be provided in more detail in Ishikawa et al. (2021, in preparation).